 - The insurance company unjustly stalls the claims process.

 Filing a lawsuit comes with many obligations, like cross-examining witnesses, managing paperwork, and communicating with other lawyers.
-Our lawyer can do all of these things for you.
+Our motor vehicle crash lawyers in Oak Park can do all of these things for you.

 We Can Answer Your Questions About the Legal Process